Open-Waqf/lens/PRIVACY_POLICY.md

   No image or text data is ever sent to our servers.
 * **On-Device Storage:** Your documents are stored in the **Origin Private File System (OPFS)** and **IndexedDB**.
 This data is physically isolated from other websites.
+* **Web/PWA Storage Risk:** In browser contexts, OPFS/IndexedDB remain browser-managed.
+Sahifah Lens requests persistent storage where supported, but browser/OS eviction under storage pressure can still occur.
+The app surfaces in-app backup reminders and storage warnings for this case.
 * **Multitasking Privacy:** On native platforms, the app requires biometric re-authentication immediately when returning from the background to prevent document exposure in the OS task switcher.